etiennemustow/ft-tech-test/README.md

 ### Have a similar look and feel as ft.com - https://www.ft.com/
 Should use similar Origami components and so have same colour scheme and typography

-## Other points to make
+# Other points to make

 I normally wouldn't leave my .env file in git commits but for the purpose of ease and the fact that repo is private, I left the .env file with the API key in it.

+There is a bug whereby if you search once and press back then try another search, the previous search results remain.
+A work-around is to go back and search again or refresh the page.
+I would have liked to fix this bug,

-I couldn't figure out why not all the documents I found were being saved and would have liked to spend more time figuring out how to show most, if not all the articles being found by the API call.
+I also couldn't figure out why not all the documents I found were being saved and would have liked to spend more time figuring out how to show most, if not all the articles being found by the API call.
 If I figured this out, I could have implemented pagination.